hazelcast/hazelcast/hazelcast-documentation/src/Map.md

 ### Map Overview

 Hazelcast Map (`IMap`) extends the interface `java.util.concurrent.ConcurrentMap` and hence `java.util.Map`.
-In simple terms, it is the distributed implementation of Java map.
-And operations like reading and writing from/to a Hazelcast map can be performed with the well known methods like get and put.
+It is the distributed implementation of Java map.
+You can perfrom operations like reading and writing from/to a Hazelcast map with the well known get and put methods.

 #### How Distributed Map Works

 Hazelcast will partition your map entries and almost evenly distribute onto all Hazelcast members.
 Each member carries approximately "(1/n `*` total-data) + backups", **n** being the number of nodes in the cluster.
+For example, if you have a node with 1000 objects to be storied in the cluster, and then you start a second node, each node will both store 500 objects and back up the 500 objects in the other node.

-Just for exemplary purposes, let's create a Hazelcast instance (node) and fill a map named `Capitals` with key-value pairs using the below code.
+Let's create a Hazelcast instance (node) and fill a map named `Capitals` with key-value pairs using the following code.

 ```java
 public class FillMapMember {